VoltAgent/ai-agent-platform/README.md

 ### ✅ Observability & Debugging

-**What you need:** You need to see what your agent did step-by-step, track token costs per agent or user, replay sessions to debug issues, and test prompt changes safely before deploying.
+You need to see what your agent did step-by-step, track token costs per agent or user, replay sessions to debug issues, and test prompt changes safely before deploying.

 **VoltAgent provides:** VoltOps Console with visual trace timelines and waterfall views, per-agent/session/user token and cost breakdown, session replay with exact state/memory/tool results, OpenTelemetry export to VoltOps/DataDog/Grafana via OTLP, and prompt management for versioning, A/B testing, and rollback.